HUIXIN-TW/NotionSyncGCalFrontend/FAQ.md

   If you have more, limit the date range or filter your view to reduce items.
 - Google Calendar limits event descriptions to **4000 characters**.
   Longer text may be truncated.
+- You must be the **owner** of the Google Calendar.
+Shared calendars you can only view or edit but do not own are not supported.

 ## Troubleshooting